-Imagine turning up to a local tennis match to find Nadal and Williams running around helping, organising, setting things up and manning a registration desk… yes, it’s hard to imagine!
+Imagine turning up to a local tennis match to find Nadal and Williams running around helping, organizing, setting things up and manning a registration desk… yes, it’s hard to imagine!
 But, the Tromso SkyRace is exactly this.
 Forsberg and Jornet, along with a dedicated team of helpers, run one of the most incredible Skyrunning events on the calendar.

 Jornet runs in the mountains placing flags, setting up the routes and Forsberg is back in Tromso making sure that all logistics are in place.
-It’s amazing to see and it really does make one realise what a great community this sport is.
+It’s amazing to see and it really does make one realize what a great community this sport is.

 Now in its fourth edition, the race has grown as one of the pinnacle races of Skyrunning.
 It’s not a race any runner can undertake.
 The course is 57km in length and a whopping 4600m of vertical gain – but this is only a small part of the story.
 Featuring two peaks, the Tromso SkyRace is by any standards – extreme!
-The Hamperokken ridge which is a key feature of the race is at the midpoint of the race and features an exposed, technical and at time knife edged arête that will require even the most experienced Skyrunner to use four-points of contact to traverse the ridge and its summit.
-Followed by snow fields, challenging terrain and a steep climb – this race is the ultimate challenge.
+The Hamperokken ridge which is a key feature of the race is at the midpoint of the race and features an exposed, technical and at time knife edged arête that will require even the most experienced Skyrunner to use four points of contact to traverse the ridge and its summit.
+Followed by snowfields, challenging terrain, and a steep climb – this race is the ultimate challenge.

 It’s a bucket list race!